January 12th, 1993, was a Tuesday. It was day 12 of 1993. The decade was the 1990s.

 In music news, the soundtrack for "The Bodyguard" has broken a new record by selling 1 million copies in one week in the USA.
 In wrestling, the WWF has launched a new TV program called "Monday Night Raw".
 The new show will replace "Prime Time Wrestling", which had been running for eight years.
 In Ireland, Albert Reynolds has recently been elected Taoiseach.
 His party Fianna Fáil have now formed a coalition with the Labour Party following the results of the general election in November of last year.

-During the mid-1990s, kids were reading Goosebumps, which was a series of children's horror books that were written by author R. L. Stine.
+Kids were reading Goosebumps, which was a series of children's horror books that were written by author R. L. Stine.
 The original series included books such as "Monster Blood", "Say Cheese and Die!" and "The Barking Ghost".

-During this period, people were using VCRs to watch tapes of movies and TV shows.
+Everyone was using VCRs to watch tapes of movies and TV shows.
 The device also gave people the ability to record programs and films onto a blank tape.

-Popular music artists in 1993 included Nirvana, Whitney Houston, Meat Loaf, 2 Unlimited, Ace Of Base, Janet Jackson, Haddaway, UB40, Mariah Carey, Red Hot Chili Peppers, Pearl Jam and Dr Dre.
+Popular music artists in 1993 included Nirvana, Whitney Houston, Meat Loaf, 2 Unlimited, Ace of Base, Janet Jackson, Haddaway, UB40, Mariah Carey, Red Hot Chili Peppers, Pearl Jam, and Dr. Dre.

 In 1993, the best NBA players were Charles Barkley, Michael Jordan, Karl Malone, Hakeem Olajuwon, Mark Price, Dominique Wilkins, Larry Johnson, Patrick Ewing, John Stockton, Joe Dumars, Scottie Pippen, Derrick Coleman, David Robinson, Tim Hardaway and Dražen Petrović.